 #1 Review Your Spending for the Past 90 Days

-In my 28 Days to Becoming a Super Saver course, one of the early activities I have the course participants do is a 90 Day Spending Lookback.
+In my Money Management Mastery Program, one of the early activities I have the course participants do is a 90 Day Spending Lookback.
 The purpose of this activity is to help the course participants see where there money really is going.
 The results of the lookback were eye-opening for everyone in the course.
 One participant even found out she was being double charged for a subscription!

 #2 Create a New Budget Based on Income and Adjusted Spending